Carbon Pile Test - Group 31

 **If battery testing cannot be done on-site, batteries may be returned to Canadian Energy through your RSR.
 After testing, the battery or its replacement will be returned to you on the next scheduled visit.

-Battery is discharged:
+The battery is discharged:

-A battery is deemed discharged and not suitable for testing if the battery is below 12.60 volts (maintenance free) or if you are getting a specific gravity reading below 1.260 per cell.
+A battery is deemed discharged and not suitable for testing if the battery is below 12.60 volts (maintenance-free) or if you are getting a specific gravity reading below 1.260 per cell.

-Battery has one dry cell:
+The battery has one dry cell:

 All cells are dry in the battery:

-This is an indication of overcharging, or neglect to water the battery.
+This is an indication of overcharging or neglect to water the battery.
 No warranty should be issued.

-Battery is overcharged:
+The battery is overcharged:

 The batteries cells or one cell will be frozen, or the case will be cracked due to thermal expansion.
 No warranty should be issued.